 Images of the Holocaust

-Through analysis of primary sources such as photographs, maps, and political cartoons, students explore a historical overview of the Holocaust from the Treaty of Versailles to the end of World War II.
+Through analysis of primary sources such as photographs, maps, and political cartoons, students explore an interactive historical overview of the Holocaust from the Treaty of Versailles to the end of World War II.
 This program is best suited for students with limited to moderate knowledge of the Holocaust and is appropriate for grades 6–12.

 Personal Narratives of the Holocaust